-Set up weekly self-study meetings with co-leader and other staff who will be involved in delivering the IY parent program.
+Set up weekly self-study meetings with co-leader and other staff who will be

 ^{} Includes everything you need to deliver the programs (parent books ordered separately) These "how to" DVDs show therapists and group leaders actually delivering the parent groups.
 They are very helpful for self-study and learning the collaborative process of leading the groups.